 If you experience a power cut, then you will need to do the following:

 Switch off appliances: turn off items such as irons, ovens, electric fires, and fryers.
-Image: plug in wall socket.

 Wear warm layers such as hats, gloves, and use blankets to keep warm.
-Image: hat and scarf.